Tools for social distancing in the lab

-At the start of the coronavirus pandemic in March, most research labs were closed in order to prevent the spread of COVID-19.
+At the start of the coronavirus pandemic in March, most research labs were closed to prevent the spread of COVID-19.
 After working from home for more than 2 months, labs slowly start to reopen.
 But, how do you make sure to adhere to all social distancing measures while using your time in the lab as efficiently as possible?
-Many lab managers and research technicians have tried to find the best way to set up the lab in order to let all scientists make a safe comeback.
-PhD-candidates and post-docs, on the other hand, have to find ways to use their time in the lab as efficiently as possible.
+Many lab managers and research technicians have tried to find the best way to set up the lab to let all scientists make a safe comeback.
+On the other hand, PhD-candidates and post-docs have to find ways to use their time in the lab as efficiently as possible.

 Presented by: Inge Thijssen, PhD.

 Inge is a Field Application Engineer at CytoSMART with a background in life sciences.
 She obtained her Ph.D. in soft tissue engineering and mechanobiology at the Eindhoven University of Technology.
 Her Ph.D. work focused on understanding the forces generated by fibroblasts to optimize the design of tissue-engineered heart valves eventually.
 As a Field Application Engineering, her role is to test our devices in the lab and work with R&D to keep optimizing and validating them to fulfill life science researchers' needs.